 What Not to Do

 - Except you believe your cat is attempting to wake you up because it is either sick or hurt, it is best not to get out of the bed in a bid to attend to it.
 Should you wake up to feed the cat, interact or even play with it, you would be accidentally encouraging and rewarding it for waking you up.
 This could then result in it trying even harder every following night to wake you up.
-It is important that you do not get out of bed to reprimand it, as that would have the adverse effect, making it think receiving negative attention is better than getting no attention.
+It is important that you do not get out of bed to reprimand it, as that would have an adverse effect, making it think receiving negative attention is better than getting no attention.

 - The best thing that can be done is to fully ignore the cat.
 Typically, after 10 days, the cat becomes tired of this charade and stops disturbing you.
 Likewise, should your cat begin waking you because it is searching for food a bit too early, it is best if you as an owner, adopt a similar feline psychological approach?